gecko0307/electronvolt/README.md

 Electronvolt
 ============
 Electronvolt (formerly known as Atrium) is a sci-fi first-person puzzle written entirely in [D language](http://dlang.org).
-The game is not finished yet.
+The game is not finished yet, currently there is only a tech demo.

 Gameplay
 --------